mvallim/kubernetes-under-the-hood/documentation/kube.md

 ---

-* **NodePort**
-Exposes the service on each Node’s IP at a static port (the NodePort).
+* **NodePort**: Exposes the service on each Node’s IP at a static port (the NodePort).
 A ClusterIP service, to which the NodePort service will route, is automatically created.
 You’ll be able to contact the NodePort service, from outside the cluster, by requesting `<NodeIP>:<NodePort>`.

 <p align="center">
   <img src="images/kube-service-nodeport.png">